-Via Parigi In 1956 Rome and Paris were declared sister cities.
+Via Parigi On April 9th 1956, the cities of Rome and Paris were officially twinned with each other with the words: 'Only Paris is worthy of Rome; only Rome is worthy of Paris'.
 Three years later a street near the church of Santa Maria degli Angeli was duly renamed Via Parigi and a monument was erected there to celebrate the twinning of the two capitals.
-The monument takes the form of an ancient Roman column, which is crowned with a bronze caravel, a ship that is part of the coat of arms of the French capital.
-The motto of Paris proclaims: Fluctuat Nec Mergitur (It is tossed by the waves, but does not sink).
+The monument takes the form of an antique stone column that is crowned with a bronze caravel, a ship that is part of the coat of arms of Paris, whose motto is: Fluctuat Nec Mergitur (It is tossed by the waves, but does not sink).
 Comments are closed.

 |